edHelper.com

 Metamorphosis of Insects

-1 Insects are cold-blooded animals with three pairs of legs, three parts in their bodies (head, thorax, and abdomen), and, usually, two pairs of wings.
+1 Insects are cold-blooded animals with three pairs of legs.
+They have three segments in their bodies (head, thorax, and abdomen).
+Most insects have two pairs of wings.
 A hard, external skeleton covers an insect's body to protect it from its predators.
-This natural shield is called exoskeleton.
+This natural shield is called an exoskeleton.
 Beetles, butterflies, ladybugs, and grasshoppers are all insects.

 2 Adult insects may look quite different from their childhood appearance.
 That is because insects go through a stage called metamorphosis.
-Metamorphosis means change of body form, appearance, and, sometimes, even diet.
+Metamorphosis is a change of body form, appearance, and, sometimes, even diet.
 All insects undergo one of the two types of metamorphosis - complete or incomplete.

 Paragraphs 4 to 5: